ruby-next/ruby-next/DEVELOPMENT.md

 ## Testing

-We use [ruby/spec][] along with [MSpec][] to make sure RubyNext passes the latest Ruby specification.
+We use [ruby/spec][] along with [MSpec][] to make sure Ruby Next passes the latest Ruby specification.

 ### Running tests